FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 Search results are based on Load Classification.
-When measured enough, any chosen Load can either achieve or fail each Search Goal (separately), thus becoming a Lower Bound or an Upper Bound for that Search Goal.
+When measured enough, any chosen Load can either achieve or fail each Search Goal (separately), thus becoming a Lower Bound or an Upper Bound for that Search Goal, respectively.

 When the Relevant Lower Bound is close enough to Relevant Upper Bound according to Goal Width, the Regular Goal Result is found.